djoreilly/quantum-ansible/README.md

 # OpenStack Havana with Neutron installer

-This repository contains a script that will automatically install OpenStack Havana with Neutron networking onto VirtualBox VMs using [Ansible](http://ansible.cc/) and Vagrant.
+This repository contains a script that will automatically install OpenStack Havana with Neutron networking (LinuxBridge plugin) onto VirtualBox VMs using [Ansible](http://ansible.cc/) and Vagrant.
 It is a modification of [Lorin Hochstein's](https://github.com/lorin/openstack-ansible) for Folsom that used networking from Nova.
-The configuration is described in vms/Vagrantfile and there is a diagram [here] (http://techbackground.blogspot.ie/2013/04/openstack-grizzly-with-quantum-multi.html)
+The configuration is described in vms/Vagrantfile.

 ## Install prereqs